Ducherow: History

 From 1648 to 1720, Ducherow was part of Swedish Pomerania.
 From 1720 to 1945, it was part of the Prussian Province of Pomerania, from 1945 to 1952 of the State of Mecklenburg-Vorpommern, from 1952 to 1990 of the Bezirk Neubrandenburg of East Germany and since 1990 again of Mecklenburg-Vorpommern.

 The municipalities of Löwitz and Rathebur were annexed into Ducherow on 1 June 2009.
 Another municipality, Neuendorf A, was annexed into Ducherow on 1 January 2012.

 Politics

 Municipal council

 Officially, the municipal council of Ducherow has 12 seats, in the last election however, independent Martin Weitmann won three seats, leaving two seats vacant, de facto shrinking the actual size of the council to 10 seats.
-The most recent elections were the 2024 Mecklenburg-Vorpommern municipal elections, held on 9 June 2024, with the following result:
+The most recent elections were the 2024 Mecklenburg-Vorpommern local elections, held on 9 June 2024, with the following result: